Academic Master

 Discussion

-The essay by Francis Bacon centers on the idea of what he refers to as Fruits of Friendship, compromising of three parts.
-The first of these is related to the capacity of evicting one’s frustration by having a friend who listens.
+The essay by Francis Bacon centers on the idea of what he refers to as the Fruits of Friendship, compromising three parts.
+The first of these is related to the capacity to evict one’s frustration by having a friend who listens.
 Bacon exemplified the first point by reference to the concept majorly believed around his time.
 This concept states that the human body is composed of humor; earth, air, fire, and water.
-If these humor became unstable, it is likely to result in the human body developing a sickness.
-Bacon associates this with the health of the mind and to cure the imbalanced humor in mind, he suggests unloading frustrations on to a friend (Bacon 1871).
+If this humor becomes unstable, it is likely to result in the human body developing a sickness.
+Bacon associates this with the health of the mind, and to cure the imbalanced humor in the mind, he suggests unloading frustrations onto a friend (Bacon 1871).
 In the essay, Bacon mainly focuses on incorporating and presenting the view of Aristotle’s political view that explains the theory behind a man who follows nature and a set pattern of behavior is likely to be degraded as socially unfit to belong in society.
-Friendship’s second fruit is known as benefits of having clarity towards the ability to understand.
-Clarity of understanding is linked to having such a friend that is faithful and can solve confusions in a person’s mind.
-The third fruit of friendship is called manifold, meaning that there are plenty of things in life which a friend is capable of fulfilling.
+Friendship’s second fruit is known as the benefits of having clarity towards the ability to understand.
+Clarity of understanding is linked to having such a friend who is faithful and can solve confusion in a person’s mind.
+The third fruit of friendship is called manifold, meaning that there are plenty of things in life that a friend is capable of fulfilling.

-The emphasis on fruits of friendship and the value it presents in life can be related to maintaining friendship at a high social point.
-These fruits of friendship present Bacon’s emotional approach towards the value of a friend and the part they play in our life.
-For instance, the fruits of friendship truly summarize the perfect friend, from Bacon’s point of view, including a person that can listen to a person’s frustration, can be faithful and has the ability to solve confusions and has the power of fulfilling a person’s dreams of friendship.
-All points considered, Bacon’s inclusion of Aristotle’s political point of view in support of the first fruit, fits the criteria properly.
-In comparison the second point is applicable in the real world since a friend’s constructive criticism can aid a person to become better in life and the provided criticism is more helpful than a book written on laws of morality.
+The emphasis on the fruits of friendship and the value it presents in life can be related to maintaining friendship at a high social point.
+These fruits of friendship present Bacon’s emotional approach towards the value of a friend and the part they play in our lives.
+For instance, the fruits of friendship truly summarize the perfect friend, from Bacon’s point of view, including a person who can listen to a person’s frustration, can be faithful, has the ability to solve confusion, and has the power to fulfill a person’s dreams of friendship.
+All points considered, Bacon’s inclusion of Aristotle’s political point of view in support of the first fruit fits the criteria properly.
+In comparison, the second point is applicable in the real world since a friend’s constructive criticism can aid a person to become better in life, and the provided criticism is more helpful than a book written on laws of morality.
 The third fruit’s explanation and association with manifold states that a person’s unfulfilled desire can be accomplished if a person has a true friend, one that is faithful and supportive.

 Conclusions